D'Artagnan Summer Business Academy

 Eligibility

-To be eligible for the D'Artagnan Summer Academy, you must:
+To apply for the D’Artagnan Summer Business Academy, you must:

-• Complete your sophomore or junior year of high school by May 30 of the year you would attend the Academy and not graduate from high school before the following January.
+• Complete your sophomore or junior year of high school the year you would attend the Academy.

-• Demonstrate strong academic ability in a challenging curriculum.
-Students typically have a high school grade point average of 3.0 on a 4.0 scale.
+• Demonstrate strong academic ability.
+Students typically have at least a high school GPA of 3.0 on a 4.0 scale.

 D'Artagnan Business Program - One Week